AqwamCreates/DataPredict/docs/API/Others/ModelSafeguardWrapper.md

 * ModelParameters: The model parameters to use to replace model parameters.
 If set to nil, it will use the stored model parameters.

-* forceRestart: Set whether or not to perform restart despite getCanUseModel() returns true.
+* forceRestart: Set whether or not to perform restart despite getCanUseModel() function returns true.

 ### train()